Making an import declaration in your records

 • imported under transfer of residence relief

-You enter details of your goods into your records and need to include:
+When you enter details of your goods into your records, you’ll need to include:

 • the commodity code